Battle of Calama

-The Battle of Calama was fought between the Western Roman Empire and the Vandals in the war known as the Vandal conquest of Roman Africa.
+The Battle of Calama was fought between the Western Roman Empire and the Vandals and Alans in the war known as the Vandal conquest of Roman Africa.
 The battle took place in May 430 near the city of Calama.
 The Roman army under command by comes Africae Bonifatius tried to stumble here the advance of the Vandals who crossed before the strait of Gibraltar under the leadership of King Geiseric.

 The march of the Vandals

 The Vandals marched without much opposition to the area where the main cities were located, the grain barn of Africa: Africae Zeugitana.
-According to Possidius, bishop of Calama and eyewitness, the Vandals along the way destroy everything they encountered:
+According to Possidius, bishop of Calama and eyewitness, the Vandals along the way destroyed everything they encountered: